Ma 27 – June 21, 2008

 Contemporary art practice is filled with warnings against and samplings of our presumptuous, dangerous relationship with nature.
-Works on Loan from the 21st Century opens to the public Tuesday, May 27 through June 21, 2008 at the Riverside Art Museum with a reception on Friday, June 6, 2008 from 6 – 9 pm.
 The exhibition features a blend of photographic, sculptural and installation works by seven 1st and 2nd year MFA students from University of California, Riverside.

 Gideon Barnett, Alia Malley and Evans Wittenberg create photographs referencing the origin of the world by expressing an impermanent relationship between man versus nature with visuals depicting terror of the sublime or structural collapse by natural disaster.